Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: GenAI -Based Intent-driven Network Management Schemes

 \subsubsection{End-to-End AI-Based Intent-Driven Network Automation}

 Recent studies introduce end-to-end AI frameworks that integrate \glspl{LLM}, algorithms like \gls{DRL}, \gls{MARL}, and \gls{HRL} to realize fully automated network management.

-While processing intents is crucial, ensuring their feasibility and impact is equally important \cite{3}.
-A recent study introduces a transformer-based time series predictor to validate intents before execution.
-This predictive validation module analyzes historical network data and forecasts traffic patterns to ensure that requested optimizations (e.g., increasing energy efficiency, improving throughput) do not negatively affect service quality.
+A recent study introduces a transformer-based time series predictor to validate intents before execution \cite{3}.
+This predictive validation module analyzes historical network data and forecasts traffic patterns to ensure that requested optimizations do not negatively affect service quality.
 Once an intent is validated, an \gls{HRL} framework selects and triggers appropriate network optimization applications such as beamforming, traffic steering, and power control.
 An attention-based \gls{HRL} model filters out suboptimal actions to reduce computational overhead while maximizing efficiency.

+Zhang et al. propose an intent-driven closed-loop control and management framework for \gls{6G} Open \gls{RAN}, which integrates AI across all stages of the \gls{IDN} pipeline \cite{22}.
+Intent translation is performed using a long short-term memory model with morphological rules, while intent verification and decomposition rely on AI-assisted reasoning via event calculus.
+The refined objectives feed into a control loop, where a \gls{DQN}-based network application (near-real-time control) executes slice-level resource allocation.

+Another recent contribution is proposed in \cite{19}, which demonstrates a fully \gls{GenAI}-enabled workflow for intent processing, validation, and execution.
+The framework integrates a \gls{QLoRA}-fine-tuned \gls{LLM} for intent interpretation, an Informer model for long-horizon traffic prediction, and a goal-aware \gls{DT} for RAN control.
+By combining large-scale language understanding with predictive analytics and sequential decision-making, this work illustrates how \gls{GenAI} can support seamless end-to-end automation in \gls{6G} Open \gls{RAN} environments.

 Another breakthrough in end-to-end AI-driven network automation is the integration of multi-agent learning frameworks \cite{1}, where AI-driven network agents negotiate and resolve conflicting intents in real-time.
-This is particularly essential in multi-tenant \gls{6G} networks, where various stakeholders (e.g., operators, service providers, enterprise users) have competing resource demands.
-The study conducted in \cite{1} proposes a multi-domain orchestration model, where \gls{LLM}-driven agents representing \gls{RAN}, core, and transport domains collaborate to optimize resource allocation and maintain \gls{QoS}.
+This is particularly essential in multi-tenant \gls{6G} networks, where various stakeholders have competing resource demands.